Gabrieliima15/TicTacToe/README.md

 ![board](https://user-images.githubusercontent.com/87576205/143781519-21d3f13e-a94f-42f9-a4fd-d46268c615f1.jpeg)

-The player's take turns to draw their symbol on the board, by choosing a number corresponding to the desired location.
+The players take turns to draw their symbol on the board, by choosing a number corresponding to the desired location.

 ## Getting Started
 Running the game is very simple, you only <b>need to have Python installed.</b>